 So Magnepans (fondly know as “Maggies”) have been around for 47 years, and I was lucky enough to own a pair of their top of the line (TOTL) Tympani 1Ds 37 years ago now.

 I owned those Tympani 1Ds through a transition period in my life that saw them in many, many locales and many different listening rooms.
 From my cramped teenage bedroom in Portland, Oregon to my even more cramped (and shared, I had an understanding roommate) dorm room at a Vermont ski racing academy to various other dorm rooms and apartment living rooms in Florida during university.
-The Tympani 1Ds are a prodigious loudspeaker and, even with their three panels neatly folded up, they are over six feet long and weigh over 80 pounds when packed in their original boxes… each.
-So I guess that speaks volumes for how much I loved them – travelling with me from Oregon to Vermont to Florida and eating ramen noodles as my main meal of the day before I’d even consider selling them to pay rent.
+The Tympani 1Ds are a prodigious loudspeaker and, even with their three panels neatly folded up, they are over six feet high and weigh over 80 pounds each.
+So I guess that speaks volumes for how much I loved them – since they travelled with me from Oregon to Vermont to Florida and I’d eat ramen noodles as my main meal of the day before I’d even considered selling them to pay rent.

 They are often referred to as “the best Maggies ever made” and I wouldn’t be one to dispute that.
 My Tympani 1Ds were my “keeper” speakers after years of trading audio gear to pay for university and I finally had to let them go back in 1984 for those last tuition payments.
 They remain the best sounding speakers I’ve ever owned.
 But the Martin Logan Sequel IIs I purchased shortly after graduating never had a fair chance since by that time I had sold my vinyl and had converted to CDs and my days as an audiophile looked doomed.
 But that’s another story (The “Dark Ages” of High End Audio).